adithya-gv/COVIDLogReg/README.md

 # COVIDLogReg
 A Logistic Regression Algorithm to predict COVID-19 Cases

+## Libraries Used
+The JSON Library used to scrape the JSON data from covidtracking.com

 ## Updates
 June 24, 2020: Created the basic logistic regression algorithm to fit a curve to the data.